jordond/MaterialKolor/README.md

 - JVM (Desktop)
 - JavaScript/wasm (Browser)

-You can see a demo running at [demo.materialkolor.com](https://demo.materialkolor.com).
+You can see it in action by using [MaterialKolor Builder](https://materialkolor.com).

 ## Inspiration